 I kept wondering when the tornado warnings would sound.
 I had NEVER been on the porch during a storm like this.
 I’m usually hunkered down inside waiting it out.
 Remember those stories about how the band continued playing as the Titanic sank?
 My guests were unfazed and the party continued.
 I couldn’t believe it!

-These HUGE gusts of wind kept coming and at one point, it was as if someone had turned a sprayer hose on me and another guest who was sitting in the wicker chair closest to the long row of screened windows.
-I was so shocked, I almost leapt up out of my chair!
-The party guest hardly reacted and everyone continued to talk and party.
+These HUGE gusts of wind kept coming and at one point it was as if someone had turned a soaker hose on me and another guest who was sitting in the wicker chair closest to the long row of screened windows.
+I was so shocked, I almost leapt out of my chair!
+My party guests hardly reacted and everyone continued to talk and party.
 What???
 After I got over the shock of being soaked, it actually felt pretty good.
 It definitely cooled me down. lol